Guardians of the Universe: The New 52

-DC Rebirth

-Subsequently, in DC Rebirth, while the Green Lantern Corps returned, Ganthet, Sayd, and the Templar Guardians were attacked and abducted by the Controllers.
-They wanted to harvest Templar Guardians' power to empower the Controllers.
-Four Green Lanterns of the Earth, however, were able to locate the Controllers' base at sector 3001 and attacked.
-After the Controllers were defeated and escaped, Ganthet announces that the Templar Guardians will return as the new Guardians of the Universe and will be their legacy.

-The last surviving Guardians then assist the Corps through several incidents involving Zod and the return of the Darkstars.
-It is during this time the new guardian council delay and second-guess their orders, not wanting to become like their predecessors.
-However, during The Cyborg Superman's infiltration of the Corps technology and the central power battery, guardian Kada Dal is murdered.
-Although the Cyborg Superman's plan is stopped by Hal Jordan, it will take some time to purge his influence from the Corps.
-With Mogo recovering the guardians decide to move the Corps to a New Oa.
+When Volthoom is killed by Nekron, the Guardians are freed, only to be executed by Sinestro.
+Sinestro spares Ganthet and Sayd, but exiles them from Oa.
+The Guardians were resurrected following the DC Rebirth relaunch.

 Powers and abilities

-Functionally immortal, Guardians resemble short (approximately 4 feet [120 cm] tall), large-headed, white-haired pale blue humans wearing red robes with their emblem, the Green Lantern symbol, on the chest.
-They possess vast knowledge, flight, telepathy, psionic and cosmic powers manifested through green plasma energy drawn from the most stable color of the emotional spectrum, green (willpower).
+Functionally immortal, the Guardians possess vast knowledge, flight, telepathy, psionic and cosmic powers manifested through green plasma energy drawn from the most stable color of the emotional spectrum, green (willpower).
 Although, since it has been said that they chose the most stable color of the spectrum, it is possible that the Guardians may have limited access to all colors.
 In Green Lantern: Rebirth, Kyle Rayner is recorded saying that Ganthet could crack a planet in half with a thought and have been shown able to stagger Superman-Prime and the Anti-Monitor.
-The Guardians display the power of time travel as they send a time-lost Kyle Rayner back to his present timeline.
+The Guardians display the power of time travel as they send a time-lost Rayner back to his present timeline.